Unveiling Njine Kabia: A Thrilling Adventure Off the Beaten Path

 - The Waterfall is located at the premises and because of the volume of water and its height, it tends to splash water around it, making the grounds muddy.
 Ensure you wear shoes that have a good grip or Gumboots/Wellingtons to avoid slipping.

-- The place is cold and wet, ensure you dress warmly.
+- The place is cold and wet, so ensure you dress warmly.
 If it’s the rainy season, ensure you wear waterproof clothing and shoes.

 - Because of the nature of activities and muddy grounds, make sure you carry a change of clothes and wear clothes that you do not mind soiling.